5th Grade Camp Information

 Payments for Student Lunch Accounts

 Payments to student lunch accounts may be made online through the MISTAR Parent Portal or by sending cash or check (payable to Angell Elementary) with your child.
-Please make sure to send money in a sealed envelope or bag clearly marked with your student's name.

 Questions about the Angell lunch program can be directed to Stephanie Schoonover.